Bomzas1991/Trial-Error/README.md

 Purpose: Comply with Tasks.., or not
 Similar game: There is no game
 # Authors
-Dominykas K. - Domis3001 - UI
+Dominykas K. - Manager - UI

 Ultimopo - Voice Actor